-We hear a lot that ‘home-schooling’ or ‘Individualized Learning’ is on the rise in the U.S. There are now a stack of resources available to parents who prefer a home-based, one-on-one approach to education.
-Unfortunately, despite evidence that home-schooled students perform better on tests like SATs, it can still be tricky to get into certain colleges or university as a home-schooled individual.
-Apparently students are often asked more questions by university admissions’ departments.
+We hear a lot that ‘home-schooling or ‘Individualized Learning’ is on the rise in the U.S. There is now a stack of resources available to parents who prefer a home-based, one-on-one approach to education.
+Unfortunately, despite evidence that home-schooled students perform better on tests like SATs, it can still be tricky to get into certain colleges or universities as home-schooled individuals.
+Apparently, students are often asked more questions by university admissions departments.

 The good news is that things are getting better!
 Lots of terrific universities, such as the American University of Sharjah, now have web pages for Home Schooled Students, outlining admission rules and policies.
 However, some institutions’ entry/admission policies vary.
 And some places don’t mention anything!
 This is kind of frustrating.
 But, from what I’ve read about the subject, if you want to give a home-schooled student the best chance of university entrance, think about the following: